Awra Briguela: Personal life

 Briguela financially supported her father Oneal Brian Briguela's graduate education after having completed college in 2019.
-Brian earned his Master of Business Administration degree from Philippine Christian University in 2024.
+Briguela earned her Master of Business Administration degree from Philippine Christian University in 2024.

 In 2025, Briguela was the subject of online misgendering when several people left comments on her Instagram posts referring to her as "sir" and comparing her to basketball player Bronny James.
 After her senior high school graduation in July 2025, content creator and disability advocate Jack Argota quipped that media coverage referred to Briguela with she/her pronouns, prompting Argota to call Briguela a "bro" in a Facebook post.
-In response, an admin of Briguela's Facebook page criticized Argota by referring to him as "the real trans" due to his cleft palate.
+In response, an admin of Briguela's Facebook page criticized Argota by referring to her as "the real trans" due to her cleft palate.

-Legal issues
+Bar altercation

 On June 29, 2023, Briguela was arrested for inflicting physical injury following an altercation at The Bolthole Bar in Poblacion, Makati.
-According to witnesses and CCTV footage, Awra took exception when a male guest refused to take off his shirt.
+According to witnesses and CCTV footage, Awra took exception when a male guest refused to take off her shirt.
 Awra was later released on July 1 after posting bail.